Sharnitha/DependencyInjectionRepository/README.md

 ASP.NET Core supports the dependency injection (DI) software design pattern, which is a technique for achieving Inversion of Control (IoC) between classes and their dependencies.

-Through IOC container, we can achieve
+Through IoC container, we can achieve
-  1. loosely coupled class
+  1. Loosely coupled class
   2. Managing lifetime of object
-  3. injects dependencies to the class
+  3. Injects dependencies to the class
   4. Easy to change the implementation
   5. Test driven development (TDD)
-  6. Modular

-In Asp.net core, IOC Container has built-in interfaces.
+In Asp.net core, IoC Container has built-in interfaces.

  1. IServiceProvider
  2. IServiceCollection